How to: Number Rows Using the Create Index Operator

 vgIndex

-3. Set Store Data in Database toggle to ON.
+3. Set Store Data in Database to (ON) for both hidden components.

-4. Save each component as you add it.
+4. Click Save Component for each Hidden component as you add it.

 Configure the ViewGrid Component

-Next, let's bring in a ViewGrid component so your end-user can see the patient information.
+Next, let's add a ViewGrid component so your end-user can view the patient information.

-1. Drag and drop a ViewGrid component onto the canvas, placing it below your Data Table.
+1. Drag and drop a ViewGrid component onto the canvas, placing it below your Data Table component.

 6. In the Outputs table, enter the following: